liammagee/fp/docs/examples-sustainability.md

 # Sustainability and Sustainable Development

-These are a series of models designed to demonstrate different aspects and theories of urban sustainability.
+The models below illustrate different interpretations of sustainability and sustainable development.
+They are intended to support an undergraduate sustainability course, and move from very basic models (such as the [Petri Dish](#petri-dish)) through to more complex models of conceptual arguments such as [Limits to Growth](#limits-to-growth), the [Green Revolution](#green-revolution) and the [Triple Bottom Line](#triple-bottom-line).

 ## Preparatory Models

-### Petri Dish
+### Petri Dish {#petri-dish}

-*Description:* shows the interaction of agents and resources (embedded within the spatial plane that these agents randomly traverse).
+Shows the interaction of agents and resources (embedded within the spatial plane that these agents randomly traverse).
 The parameters of this simulation include a direct causal relationship between resource consumption by agents and the health of these